RV Rubber Roof Bubbling? How to Repair EPDM Separation

 In Brief

-EPDM rubber roof bubbling and separation can usually be repaired, but the success depends on the extent of damage and underlying cause.
+Nothing ruins a peaceful RV trip faster than discovering your rubber roof has turned into a bubble-covered mess that's letting water seep into your rig.
 Small bubbles and minor separation can be fixed with proper adhesive and sealant, while extensive damage may require professional membrane replacement.

 Materials List